Check out our new safety protocols and community agreement in connection with farm-based education and events.

 A typical farm field trip for students ages 5-11 lasts 90-120 minutes and includes a farm tour.
 There are many wonderful topics to choose from.
 Lessons can be customized to specific curriculum or standards.

-Farm tours are generally offered April-June and September-November each year; however, we can accommodate summer camp program groups as well.
+Field trips are generally offered April-June and September-November each year; however, we may be able to accommodate summer camp program groups as well.

 Subjects include bees & pollinators, organic farming, worms & composting, and much more.
 Students will join a farm educator, taking in the entire farm from beehives and woods to sprawling fields.
 Experience the entire farm transition from one season to the next.